In Washington D.C., modern and historic live side-by-side, sometimes in the same building.

 “They’re quite good and do have a pretty unique process in forming their panels”, said Mahony on working with Arban & Carosi, “I think one of the challenges of working with precast panel is how you panelize a building in a manner that achieves that construction’s efficiency, but when you step back and look at the building it doesn’t look like a panelized building."

 “You don’t want to lose the richness of stone cladding and the scale of the various components of stone stacked,” he said.
 “That’s a very meaningful relationship between the viewer and the building.
 I think it’s a very thoughtful process not just on our end, but also on the contractor’s end and the stone fabricators end”.
 Contractor R. Bratti performed the bulk of the work behind the scenes and on site in the field to execute the design as planned.
-To complete the project, Polycor also partnered with Tennessee Marble who assisted in portions of the production work.

 The combination of modern fabrication processes, creative architecture and historic natural stone allowed 900 16th St. to stay firmly rooted in the past while looking ahead to the city’s future.
 “We wanted to give the building a sense of place”, remarked Breen, “and keep with the rich tradition of [Georgia marble] in D.C.”